vauxite-org/typescript-logging/README.md

 ## Typescript Logging Developer Extension

 Starting with version 0.2.0+ a chrome developer extension is available to easily allow changing log levels and filtering of logging for an application that uses typescript logging.

 ![Extension screenshot](img/typescript-logging-tab.png)

 Please visit: [typescript-logging-extension](https://github.com/mreuvers/typescript-logging-extension) on how to get this.

-Note: The extension currently only integrates with the categorized way of logging.
+Note: The extension currently only integrates with the category style of logging.
 Current plan is to add support for log4j like logging as well in a future 0.x release.

 ## Build